nicholasyao974/react-prep/4-React/README.md

   )
   ```

-> If everything in the exercise is looking a little confusing have a go at a few [freeCodeCamp](https://www.freecodecamp.org/learn/front-end-development-libraries#react) exercises first!
+> If the exercise below is looking a little confusing have a go at a few [freeCodeCamp](https://www.freecodecamp.org/learn/front-end-development-libraries#react) exercises first!
 >
-> - Create a Simple JSX Element - Create a Stateless Functional Component
+> - Complete: Create a Simple JSX Element - Create a Stateless Functional Component

 <br />